biyunwu/react-google-map-project/README.md

 * Clicking any marker (restaurant) on the map trigers a fetching execution to get detailed info about the restaurant from Foursquare.

 * Then, the filtered info will be shown in the marker's info window.
 The info includes the restaurant's name, pricing tier, ethnic or regional flavor, rating, dilivery info, contact and address.
-Besides, the restaurant's official website and third party delivery wensite address are available, they are going to be embeded in the corresponding texts.
+Besides, if the restaurant's official website and third party delivery options are available, they are going to be embeded in the corresponding texts.

 * After the marker is cliked, the corresponding list item's backgorund in the sidebar changes.